SandervWickeren/PictureSwipe/REPORT.md

 I had the idea that the storage feature of Firebase worked kinda the same like the database.
 But that seemed not the case, I couldn't query Firebase storage and ask to list all the favorites for me.
 It took me back to the drawing board and I thought why not combine the use of both Storage and Database.
 So I could query the database, and use the retrieved links to download from the storage.
+This was a good solution.

 #### Gallery not updating
 This was quite a tough one.
 I downloaded the images, and the debugger told me that all the images where on the device.
 But when
-I opened the gallery, the images where nowhere to be found.
+I opened the gallery, the images were nowhere to be found.
 After some research I found that files are managed trough a 'ContentResolver', that keeps track of all the files on the device.
 Someway I had to tell this resolver that it has to update itself and scan the files again.
 There was no easy .scanFiles(); or something like that.
-Apperently you have to remove and add files to your device trough this 'ContentResolver' database, to make sure other apps 'll show the newly download files aswell.
+Apperently you have to remove and add files from / to your device trough this 'ContentResolver' database, to make sure other apps 'll show the newly download files aswell.

 #### Picture Skipping (SwipeStack library)
 This is one of those things, you can come across when using third party libraries that aren't updated in a while.
 The problem that occurs is that when you quickly swipe to the right or to the left, some images are gettings skipped.
 I looked trough my own code but couldn't find a solution to the problem.
+So it had to be the library itself.
 I thought, maybe there are some other persons who also used this library and came across the same problem.
 So I started searching for forks, and more updated versions from the library and kept trying different versions.
 The research ended in nothing, and there are still problems that can only be fixed by updating the library code.
 I wanted to fix it on my own, but the lack of time made it impossible.

 #### Helper classes
 The classes where becoming bigger and bigger and the use of helper classes became inevitable.
 It took some time